Make a difference to people in needMarch 31, 2016

 Former Gap Medics student Jamieson has made a two minute video explaining what life is like and how you can help:

-When this destination, for those aged 18 and over, opens fully in May all of our usual hospital shadowing internships will of course be available so they can be combined with the new Community Healthcare internship.
+When this destination, for those aged 18 and over, opens fully in May all of our usual hospital shadowing internships will of course be available so they can be combined with the new Community Healthcare placement.

 So you can not only learn about global healthcare but also gain valuable experience that’ll strengthen your applications for medical school.
 We’re not saying you’ll change the world overnight, but you can begin to make a real difference to the lives of people living and working in the Dominican Republic today.